 Access your U Drive

 Store your work safely on UW servers with the U Drive.
-The U Drive provides students with a place to store files that can be accessed from anywhere, on- and off-campus, and everything on your U Drive is automatically backed up.
+The U Drive provides you with a place to store files that can be accessed from anywhere, on- and off-campus, and everything on your U Drive is automatically backed up.

 Printing, scanning and copying